 The extent to which the compiler can free itself of the original environment is not necessarily the same for every compiler.
-This holds true for dynamic programming languages especially, for which the runtime environment and the environment of the compiler need not be, and usually is not, disjoint.
-This is even more complicated on top of an environment such as the JVM.
-E.g. the case presented in this thesis still depends on some data structures originally defined in Java and, if made to bootstrap while still directly using the defined-in-Java data structures inherited from the LJSP interpreter, can't be considered fully self-hosting.
-Additional work on the compiler to give it the ability define the data structures independently of Java could, however, result in a truly independent compiler.
+This holds true for dynamic programming languages especially, for which the runtime environment and the environment of the compiler need not, and usually is not, be disjoint.
+Even more so on top of an environment such as the JVM.
+E.g. the case presented in this thesis still depends on some data structures originally defined in Java, and can't be consider fully self-hosting.
+Additional work on the compiler to define the data structures independently of Java could, however, result in a truly independent compiler.